operator-framework/operator-sdk/website/content/en/docs/building-operators/golang/operator-scope.md

 ### Watching resources in a set of Namespaces

-It is also possible to use 'DefaultNamepsaces' to watch and manage resources in a set of Namespaces:
+It is also possible to use `DefaultNamespaces` to watch and manage resources in a set of Namespaces:

 ```go
 ...